Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - mobile (OEP).

-An ultraviolet irradiator on a tripod (ОУШ1) with a fluorescent lamp (LE153), a large ultraviolet lighthouse irradiator (OMU), an ultraviolet desktop irradiator (OUN-2).
+An ultraviolet irradiator on a tripod (OUSH1) with a fluorescent lamp (LE153), a large beacon ultraviolet irradiator (OMU), a tabletop ultraviolet irradiator (OUN-2).

-Low-pressure gas-discharge lamp LUF-153 in UUD-1 and UDD-2L devices for Puva and therapy, in an OUK-1 UV irradiator for extremities, for an OUG-1 head and in EOD-10, EGD-5 irradiators.
-Installations for general and local irradiation are produced abroad: Puva, Psolylux, Psorymox, Valdman.
+Low pressure gas discharge lamp LUF-153 in the UUD-1, UDD-2L units for Puva and therapy, in the UV irradiator for the limbs OUK-1, for the head OUG-1 and in the irradiators EOD-10, EGD-5.
+Units for general and local irradiation are produced abroad: Puva, Psolylux, Psorymox, Valdman.

 General exposure

-Carried out according to one of the schemes:
+Carry out according to one of the following schemes:

 - slow (from 1/8 to 2 biodoses, adding 1/8 each)